ToniMellin/dga-diagtool/README.md

 # DGA diagtool

 A dash based transformer oil dissolved gas analysis (DGA) diagnostic tool.
-When given DGA gas values, the tool calculates ratios, compares values against typical values and provides diagnostic method analysis results (Rogers ratio, Doernenburg, IEC ratios, Duval triangle 1).
+When given DGA gas values, the tool calculates ratios, compares values against typical values and provides diagnostic method analysis results (Rogers ratio, Doernenburg, IEC ratios, Duval triangles).

 **Use at your own caution.** **The author assumes no liability for the usage of the tool.** **Always consult a transformer expert when diagnosing a possible fault in a transformer.**